Search

 Bought these pearl gloves because I might have lost my mind?

-You can find last week’s Summer Saturdays Vol. 5 over here.
+You can find last week’s Summer Saturdays Vol. 5 over here and you can see more posts like this on my latest newsletter.

 TAGS: Summer Saturdays Vol. 6, Summer Saturdays, Liz Heather, summer, The New Yorker, The New Yorker summer cover, The New Yorker July 12 1969, dark chocolate banana cake, summer recipe, bone marrow, Shukette NYC, iced americano, lavender ice cream, lavender farm Ontario, Mario Badescu, Mighty Patch, 2000s playlist, summer playlist, Pillar and Post Inn, Niagara on the Lake, best tote bag, I'll Be Bag, The Bear, pearl gloves